-It was the Viking-King Gudfred who strengthened the wall because he feared the Franks, after they had conquered the Frisian and Saxon kingdoms in the course of the eighth century AD.
+It was the Viking-King Gudfred who strengthened the wall because he feared the Franks, after they had conquered the Frisian and Saxon kingdoms over the course of the eighth century.
 With securing Hedeby against the Franks, also the rich trade between the North Sea and the Baltic Sea, via the rivers Treene and Eider, was secured.
-This trade was, by the way, dominated by Frisian merchants who had colonized the tidal marshlands and islands of North Frisia (current Nordfriesland), i.e. the wider region where the River Eider flows into the Wadden Sea and North Sea.
+This trade was, by the way, dominated by Frisian merchants who had colonized the tidal marshlands and islands of North Frisia (current Nordfriesland), i.e. the wider region where the river Eider flows into the Wadden Sea and North Sea.
 Read our blog post How the porcupine gave birth to the US buck to learn more about the magnitude of the early-medieval Frisian free-trade.

 The Danevirke proved to be a success, you might say.
 Never were the Danes conquered during the Middle Ages, neither by the Franks nor by their alies the Slavs.

 Suggestions for accompanying music:

 Accept, Balls to the Wall (1983)

 Pink Floyd, Another Brick in the Wall (1979)

 Suggestions for further reading and hiking: